timojl/clipseg/Readme.md

 ### Quick Start

 In the `Quickstart.ipynb` notebook we provide the code for using a pre-trained CLIPSeg model.
+If you run the notebook locally, make sure you downloaded the `rd64-uni.pth` weights, either manually or via git lfs extension.
 It can also be used interactively using [MyBinder](https://mybinder.org/v2/gh/timojl/clipseg/HEAD?labpath=Quickstart.ipynb) (please note that the VM does not use a GPU, thus inference takes a few seconds).